-49. The crop sales within the critical habitat buffers represent an upper bound estimate of the value of crop production at risk as a result of the proposed critical habitat designation.
+51. The crop sales within the critical habitat buffers represent an upper bound estimate of the value of crop production at risk as a result of the proposed critical habitat designation.
 First, average crop sales per acre for a municipality is likely to be higher than sales per acre in the vicinity of proposed critical habitat.
 This is because the average sales per acre is skewed upward by sales from farms at lower elevations with better soil, and because critical habitat areas are selected because they currently contain ideal habitat for the guajón (i.e., they are unlikely to be harvested as cropland.)
-Second, chemical fertilizers and/or pesticides are not necessarily applied to all cropland; thus, not all cropland near critical habitat would need conservation measures for the guajón that halt use of these chemicals.
-Third, even if farmers are currently using fertilizer or pesticides on lands near critical habitat and these farmers cease or curtail the application of these to conserve guajón, crop harvest on these lands would not be reduced to zero.
+Second, chemical fertilizers and/or pesticides are not necessarily applied to all cropland; thus, not all cropland near critical habitat and these farmers are currently using fertilizer or pesticides on lands near critical habitat and these farmers cease or curtail the application of these to conserve guajón, crop harvest on these lands would not be reduced to zero.
 Consequently, actual annual impacts of guajón conservation on agriculture are anticipated to be less than \$473,000.